ubuntu/yaru/README.md

 ## Copying or Reusing

 This project is licenced under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt), so you are free to copy and reuse accordingly.

+## Installing

+There are no packages or releases yet but you can install this theme from source with the provided [Makefile](/makefile).

+To install locally you can run `make install` from the root directory of this repository or to install system-wide you can run `sudo make install-root` after which you can choose the theme in a Tweak tool or set with:

+    gsettings set org.gnome.desktop.interface icon-theme Suru

+Uninstallation is as easy as `make uninstall` or `sudo make uninstall-root` depending on where you installed it.